bibanon/tubeup/README.md

 ## Prerequisites

-This script strongly recommends Linux or some sort of POSIX system (such as Mac OS X), preferably from a rented VPS and not your personal machine or phone.
+This script strongly recommends Linux or some sort of POSIX system (such as macOS), preferably from a rented or self-hosted VPS and not your personal machine or phone, altough it is possible to do either.

 WLS2 for Windows instructions below.